Senate panel advances tough sanctions on Russia

-House Speaker John Boehner, R-Ohio, said Wednesday reshaping the IMF isn't "necessary for dealing with this Ukraine crisis."
-He called for the Senate to take up the House's version of the Ukraine assistance bill, which has no elements concerning the IMF or Russia sanctions.
-"They could move it today."
+The Republican leader of the House, Speaker John Boehner, said Wednesday reshaping the IMF isn’t “necessary for dealing with this Ukraine crisis.”
+He called for the Senate to take up the House’s version of the Ukraine assistance bill, which has no elements concerning the IMF or Russia sanctions.
+“They could move it today.”

 The U.S. is the only major country that hasn’t signed off on a 2010 package of IMF reforms that increases the power of emerging countries in the lending body and shifts money within its accounts so it can deliver more cash to countries in economic peril.
 But some Republicans object to the changes for fear of increasing the exposure U.S. taxpayers in foreign bailouts managed by the fund.

 Voting against the bill were Paul and fellow Republican Sens.
-Jim Risch of Idaho and John Barrasso of Wyoming.
-Rubio didn't exercise his right to a proxy vote.
+Jim Risch and John Barrasso.
+Rubio didn’t exercise his right to a proxy vote.

 Meanwhile, Sen. Jim Inhofe and Rep. Howard “Buck” McKeon, the top Republicans in Congress’ armed services committees, both vowed to oppose the bill if it comes to the Senate or House floors because it takes almost $150 million from unused funds for missile and aircraft procurement.
 They want the money reprogrammed to address military shortcomings at a time of significant defense cuts.